Dates: 20 - 25 January 2020

 How to get to the venue

 If you are arriving at Melbourne Airport and would like to share taxi / mini-bus transport costs to the Maitripa Centre, please let Caroline know and she will connect you with others so you can organise your transport together.
-Please book flights to be available to catch a bus / taxi by 12.30 pm on the19th January 2019.
+Please book flights to be available to catch a bus / taxi by 12.30 pm on the 20th January 2020.

 **Please allow a little more travel time from Melbourne if you are travelling in peak times**